roman-gravit/Git-Manual/README.md

 --no-edit: do not ask to write(change) commit message

-## 20.1 How to ignore changes in a tracked file
+## 20.1 How to ignore changes in a tracked file: –assume-unchanged

 ``` git update-index –assume-unchanged <filename> ```